dropbox/dropbox-sdk-obj-c/README.md

 #import <ObjectiveDropboxOfficial/ObjectiveDropboxOfficial.h>

 - (void)myButtonInControllerPressed {

-  // Use only one of these two flows at once:

-  // Legacy authorization flow that grants a long-lived token.
-  [DBClientsManager authorizeFromControllerDesktop:[NSWorkspace sharedWorkspace]
-                                        controller:self
-                                           openURL:^(NSURL *url){ [[NSWorkspace sharedWorkspace] openURL:url]; }];

-  // New: OAuth 2 code flow with PKCE that grants a short-lived token with scopes.
+  // OAuth 2 code flow with PKCE that grants a short-lived token with scopes, and performs refreshes of the token automatically.
   DBScopeRequest *scopeRequest = [[DBScopeRequest alloc] initWithScopeType:DBScopeTypeUser
                                                                     scopes:@[@"account_info.read"]
                                                       includeGrantedScopes:NO];